 Federal Delicatessen

-While it isn’t the cheapest place to eat in town, Fed Deli is one of my new favorite lunch spots in Auckland with excellent New York and Montreal-style deli fare.
+While it isn’t the cheapest place to eat in town, Fed Deli is one of my favorite lunch spots in Auckland with excellent New York and Montreal-style deli fare.
 Think smoked meats, authentic poutine (swoon!), matzo ball soup, rotisserie chicken, bagel sandwiches, and killer desserts like lemon meringue and cheesecake.

 There is such a busy and friendly vibe there too, making it the perfect place to go with friends or solo – just grab a seat at the counter and watch the chefs in action.